In an empty directory

 alepha init

-Creates a minimal server-side project.
+A minimal server-side project.
 Perfect for APIs, CLI tools, or background workers.

 You get: